-Many of my favorite spaces in Pike Place market are easy to miss for the casual visitor.
-In this article, I’m sharing some of my top places to sit, rest, and take a bit of a breather during your trip to Pike Place Market.
+As a local, many of my favorite spaces in Pike Place market are easy to miss if you are a casual visitor.
+In this article, I’m sharing some of my top places to sit, chill, and take in the scenery during a trip to Pike Place Market.

 If you’ve seen my Insider’s Guide to Pike Place market, you know that I’m a Pike Place Market Pro.
 When I moved to Seattle in 2015, I plopped myself down into an apartment just two blocks from Seattle’s infamous open market.